 - Read “The Knowledge” in the Festival Programme: it’s full of useful information and tips to help you have a fantastic Festival experience.

 If you do have something stolen, or if you lose something:

-Lost property is at the Waggonshed by the Farmhouse.
-Over 700 items were handed in during last year's Festival including 250 wallets/cardholders with contents, 118 mobile phones and 38 cameras.
+Lost property is at Worthy Welfare.
+Over 700 items were handed in during last year’s Festival including 250 wallets/cardholders with contents, 118 mobile phones and 38 cameras.
 It is always worth checking there if anything goes missing.

 The Police compound is at the top of the Big Ground camping field, near the Bank and the Farmhouse.
 Please report all crime.
 The Police can give you statements for insurance purposes.